jme/shannon-rust/README.md

 ocaml-rust                  : 2.560s

-There is a stale joke to the effect that optimization of code written in FP style leads right back to imperative-land.
+There is a stale joke to the effect that speed-run optimizations of code written in FP style lead right back to imperative-land.
 But I kind-of did do this to the OCaml code, whittling down the file reader into something mutable.
 Hopefully not so much Crude Hackery as 'pragmatic FP'.

 Even so, for *this* quasi-toy program the Rust version(s) run at 2-5x the speed of *similar* OCaml version(s).